softwareinspiration/ionic-training-decks/src/assets/data/markdown/ionic-react/login-page.md

 In this lab, you will learn how to:

-- Create new pages
+- Create new pages for the application
-- Set up routing
+- Add additional routes to the application's router
-- Handle component events
+- Handle and test Ionic Framework component events

 ## Overview